BroMarduk/ptmenu/README.md

 + [DONE] Add more (configurable) splash items for warnings, errors, information etc.
 + [DONE] Add more logging for operation and debugging
 + [DONE] Move the GPIO Buttons into a template similar to the Display Buttons templates.
++ [DONE] Add detection for broken libsdl1.2debian version and provide correction script in code
++ [DONE] Add support for launching StartX as an action
 + Make header/footer types and their functionality into tokens that can be used in text.
-+ Add images/icons to buttons
++ Add images/icons to buttons/headers/footers
-+ Add support for launching Start X
 + Move internal text to resources for use with gettext and improve globalization.
-+ [DONE] Add detection for broken libsdl1.2debian version and provide correction script in code
 + Allow for arrow navigation and selection (only mouse and touch currently supported)
 + Support for Pimoroni HyperPixel (480x800 pixel display)
 + Add an installation script for all packages and to download respository.